forwardemail/free-email-forwarding/README.md

    * Select `Other` under the drop-down for `Select device`
    * When prompted for text input, enter your custom domain's email address you're forwarding from (e.g. `hello@niftylettuce.com` - this will help you keep track in case you use this service for multiple accounts)
 3. Copy the password to your clipboard that is automatically generated
+    > :warning: If you are using Google Apps, visit your admin panel [Apps > G Suite >Settings for Gmail > Advanced settings](https://admin.google.com//AdminHome#ServiceSettings/service=email&subtab=filters) and make sure to check "Allow users to send mail through an external SMTP server...".
+There will be some delay for this change to be activated, so please wait for ~5-10 minutes.
 4. Go to [Gmail](https://gmail.com) and under [Settings > Accounts and Import > Send mail as](https://mail.google.com/mail/u/0/#settings/accounts), click `Add another email address`
 5. When prompted for `Name`, enter the name that you want your email to be seen as "From" (e.g. `Niftylettuce`)
 6. When prompted for `Email address`, enter the email address with the custom domain you used above (e.g. `hello@niftylettuce.com`)